Since the late 1980s, the Longmont United Hospital Foundation has offered

 Henry and Harriet Amicarella Memorial – A Legacy scholarship in gratitude for the service and commitment of Henry Amicarella, the first CEO of LUH who served the community from 1958 to 1977.
 This is a Legacy Scholarship to honor Hank and Harriet Amicarella with seed funding from memorial gifts and augmented by the Foundation.

 LAUNCH (LUH Adventure University for New Careers in Healthcare) – A weeklong summer health careers camp for high school juniors and seniors.
 LAUNCH provides hands-on experiences in healthcare professions including nursing, therapies, labor and deliver, operating room, cardiovascular services, emergency medicine and more.
-One annual $1000 scholarship; applications open to graduating seniors of this program.
+One annual $1000 scholarship is awarded; applications open to graduating seniors of this program.